 /etc/wpa_supplicant/ directory the next time the system is booted, overwriting the network settings; this allows a Wifi configuration to be preloaded onto a card from a Windows or other machine that can only see the boot partition.

-*note: The core code works on all models of Pi’s – however there are some issues with the B REV 1 (the very first version of the Raspberry Pi Model B that had limited production quantities).
+*note: The core code works on all models of Pi’s mentioned at the top of this page – however there are some issues with the B REV 1 (the very first version of the Raspberry Pi Model B that had limited production quantities).
 I do not have that version of Pi in my stock – so I am unable to test and diagnose issues with that version.
 The only issue I have heard of so far is that my code will not support the PiGlow in THAT verison of the Pi.
 There may be other issues too.
 So – if PiGlow support is needed – please use a new version of the Pi .